philip-reed/philip-reed.github.io/_tabs/projects.md

 A generic presentation layer rendering the UI for various state machine based applications controlling warehouse processes.
 The Blazor front end provides various pre-defined 'states' where a user is prompted for an action and exposes a contract to which a remote API can implement.
 User inputs are sent to the configured remote API hosting the business process, where any business logic is executed, and a standard response is returned which instructs the State Machine Runner which state to render next.
 State Machines are configured using dedicated admin screens, and state is preserved using Cosmos DB.
+Challenges involved managing the developer experience for teams developing against this API, and also making sure this wasn't a single point of failure for multi-million £ warehouse operations.
 `C#` `ASP.NET Core` `Web Api` `Blazor` `Azure Cosmos DB` `SignalR` `Azure App Service`

 ### Parcel Packing